How to connect an Epson TM Series Printer with a Wireless Adapter

 Getting Initial Printer and

-Connect-it Adapter Settings
+Wireless Adapter Settings

 Get the initial settings of the wireless adapter.
 Run the printer self test (hold down